-The Eagle and Olive deposits are situated within Victoria's Dublin Gulch Property.
-The Eagle deposit is actively being mined using open pit ("OP") methods.
-Based on current reserves, the Eagle deposit will provide 110.4 million tonnes ("Mt" or "Mt") of ore while the Olive deposit will provide 6.5M t for a total of 116.9M t from January 2020 until completion of operations in 2030.
-An additional 32.1M t of low-grade ROM ore will also be mined over this period, resulting in a total extraction of 149.0M t.
-Waste mining will total 144.9M t for an overall strip ratio of 0.97:1.
-Production rate will be an average of 13.0 million tonnes per annum ("M t/a") comprised of 29,500 t/d ore and 7,500 t/d ROM over a thirteen-year mine life, excluding the ramp-up period.
+The Eagle and Olive deposits are situated within Victoria Gold's Dublin Gulch property.
+The Eagle deposit is actively being mined using open pit (OP) methods.
+The Olive deposit will also be mined using OP methods, coming into production in 2031 to extend mine life.
+Based on current reserves, the Eagle deposit will provide 117.7 million tonnes (Mt) of ore while the Olive deposit will provide 6.5 Mt for a total of 124.3 Mt from January 2023 until completion of operations in 2034.
+Waste mining will total 122.9 Mt for an overall strip ratio of 0.99:1.
+The production rate will be an average of 11.5 million tonnes per annum (M t/a) comprised of 31,500 t/d ore at full production rates over a 10-year mine life.
+A total of 17.1 Mt of lower grade material will be stockpiled during mining operations for processing at the end of the mine life, adding an additional year and half of processing operations.